 When snorkelling, be aware that touching coral formations hinder their growth - and note that coral cuts easily get infected.
 Do not collect nor buy any coral or shell, dead or alive as it encourages locals to extract them on a wide scale sometimes with dynamite!
-Have you noticed it's now hard to find any on beaches?
-Soon there may be nothing left to admire underwater or, on the beach but plastic waste!
+Soon there may be nothing left to admire underwater or on the beach but plastic waste!